zenaton/rfcs/rfc-019-event-subclasses.md

 Updates has to be done on the engine, agent and clients sides.
 This includes, but is not limited to:

--Client librairies should send classes, not just Event class name as string.
+- Client librairies should send classes, not just Event class name as string.

 Example:
 ```php